 I’m Kenton Erwin.
 I’ve been making wine since 1995.
 I handcraft Epona wines at our farm’s small winery near Woodland, WA.
-I chose “Epona” for my Celtic roots — Epona was the Celtic goddess of agriculture.
+I chose the name “Epona” for my Celtic roots — Epona was the Celtic goddess of agriculture.

 I make wine from both modern grape varieties and vinifera.
 I hope you will agree that the modern varieties wines have flavors that are fresh and exciting, and are similar enough to the flavors you expect from classic winegrapes, that you will like the taste.

 I already know you will like the “green-ness” of these grapes.
 They are disease-resistant and require no spray, which means they also require less fuel and labor.
 They also ripen earlier — in a normal year, that means getting good harvest parameters before the rains return in the Fall, and before the worst of the bird damage hits.

 If you’d like to get on the mailing list to learn about Epona and other wines available for sale, please send a message via the Contact page.
 We keep our members’ information confidential, so you won’t get spam from any “marketing partners.”

 Epona wines include:

 Red — Leon Millot and a blend of several varieties